markof88/azure-terraform-labs/lab03/README.md

-# Lab 03 – Terraform Azure Provider: Resource Group & Storage Account
+# Lab 03 – Azure Authentication, Resource Group & Storage Account with Terraform

 ## Overview

-In this lab, you’ll use the **Terraform AzureRM provider** to create two fundamental Azure resources:
+In this lab, you’ll explore **how Terraform authenticates and authorizes access to Azure**, and how to use the **AzureRM provider** to create foundational Azure resources — a **Resource Group** and a **Storage Account**.
-- A **Resource Group**
-- A **Storage Account**

-You’ll also learn how to authenticate Terraform with Azure using a **Service Principal** and environment variables — a best practice for secure automation.
+You’ll also learn about **resource dependencies** and how Terraform automatically handles them during provisioning.

 ---

+## Learning Objectives

+By the end of **Lab 03**, you will understand:

+- **Authentication and Authorization** with Azure using a Service Principal
+- How to create a **Resource Group** with Terraform
+- How to manage a **Storage Account** declaratively
+- How Terraform automatically manages **resource dependencies**
+- How to write clean, modular Terraform **code samples**

+---

-## Step 1: Explore the Terraform AzureRM Provider
+## Step 1: Review AzureRM Provider Documentation

-Before writing code, get familiar with the official provider documentation:
+Start by exploring the official Terraform provider documentation:

 🔗 [Terraform Registry – AzureRM Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest)

-The documentation lists:
+It explains:
+- Resource definitions (e.g., `azurerm_resource_group`, `azurerm_storage_account`)
-- Supported resources and data sources
+- Arguments and attributes for each resource
-- Argument references
-- Usage examples
+- Authentication options
-- Version requirements
+- Version compatibility

-Understanding this documentation is key to writing clean, reusable Terraform code.

 ---

-## Step 2: Log in to Azure
+## Step 2: Authentication and Authorization

+Terraform uses Azure credentials to perform actions via the **Azure Resource Manager (ARM) API**.
+The recommended authentication method is a **Service Principal (SP)**.

-First, authenticate to Azure using the CLI:
+### Log in to Azure

 ```bash
 az login
 ```

-This opens a browser window for your Azure account authentication and displays subscription details in the terminal.

----

-## Step 3: Create a Service Principal
+### Create a Service Principal

-Terraform uses Azure credentials to deploy infrastructure.
-A **Service Principal (SP)** provides programmatic access to Azure resources without relying on your personal login.

-Run the following command to create one:
+Run the following command (replace `$SUBSCRIPTION_ID` with your actual ID):

 ```bash
 az ad sp create-for-rbac -n az-demo --role="Contributor" --scopes="/subscriptions/$SUBSCRIPTION_ID"
 ```

 This command:
-- Creates a Service Principal named `az-demo`
+- Creates a Service Principal named **az-demo**
-- Assigns the **Contributor** role
+- Assigns it the **Contributor** role
-- Scopes permissions to your specific Azure subscription
+- Limits its scope to your subscription

-After running it, Azure will return output similar to:
+Azure will output JSON containing credentials:

 ```json
 {